dwslab/melt/3_available_matcher_components/0_available_matcher_components.md

 ---

 # Available Matchers and Filters
 MELT offers a wide range of-out-of-the-box matchers and filters.
-Below, we list the most significant mathcers and filters.
+Below, we list the most significant matchers and filters.
 The remaining pages in this section list all available matchers and filters in MELT.

 A **filter** is a matcher that does not add new correspondences to the alignment but instead